Loan rejection may have been early warning of Taiwan building collapse

 "When it's completed, we'll punish those who should be held accountable," he said.

-Seventy-year-old retiree Yang Shu-mei, who lived next to the building, said she had witnessed its construction and that she and other neighbors had always doubted the workmanship.
+Seventy-year-old retiree Yang Shu-mei, who lived next to the building, said she had witnessed its construction and that she and other neighbours had always doubted the workmanship.

 "When it was being built, I looked at it and thought, only people from out of town would buy it.
 We local people would never dare to," she said.